Latest Invoice Finance Products

 A concentration limit is how much of the total facility amount is allowed to be with a certain debtor.

-Concentration limits only tend to become an issue if a single customer hits 20% of the total money owed to you.
+Concentration limits only tend to become an issue when a single customer reaches 20% of the total sales ledger.
 Some facilities will impose a strict 20% concentration limit whereas others would accept 100% of the debt with a single customer.

 When looking to take on a new facility, consideration should be given to both now and what may happen in the future.
 By thinking ahead, issues can be avoided further down the road when you may need to release the funds quickly.